subdirectory/subshell/.github/README.md

 ### Accessibility
 - Available as a web app, no installation required
-- One click away from a drop-in dev terminal
+- One click away from a drop-in dev terminal in browser

 ### Compatibility
 - Works out of the box with most chains in the DotSama ecosystem